Concerns and Complaints

 - Nondiscrimination in Employment

-For any complaints related to the issues noted above, please complete this online form: REPORT HERE
+For any complaints related to the issues noted above, please complete this online form: REPORT HERE Your concern will be routed to the appropriate PUSD staff member for follow up.

 The Pleasanton Unified School District has adopted an anonymous student tip line.